New York Mayor Bill de Blasio used security detail as ‘concierge service,’ city watchdog says

 “Not so long ago, we assumed public servants were safe and their families were safe,” he said.
 “We don’t have that assumption anymore.”

 The report comes two years after DOI launched an investigation into allegations the mayor had used his security detail for personal or political purposes.
-Detectives were reportedly tasked with helping his daughter Chiara de Blasio move her belongings from her apartment, and to drive his son to Yale University and other locations around New York City.
+Detectives were reportedly tasked with helping his daughter Chiara de Blasio move her belongings from her apartment, and to drive his son to Yale University in Connecticut and locations in New York City.

 De Blasio is nearing the end of his second term as mayor and there is mounting speculation over whether he will run for governor.

 The NYPD’s Executive Protection Unit (EPU) is tasked with providing security for the mayor and is also used to protect the mayor’s immediate family when deemed necessary.
-But DOI Commissioner Margaret Garnett blasted the mayor for using the security detail for tasks like chauffeuring his son, Dante de Blasio, around the city for personal needs and errands.
+But DOI Commissioner Margaret Garnett criticized the mayor for using the security detail for tasks like chauffeuring his son, Dante de Blasio, in the city for personal needs and errands.

 “It’s not security,” Garnett said at a news conference after the release of the report.
 “It’s essentially a concierge service.”